rajkbess/hackathon/README.md

 Because the network is large (10 nodes), the second option may fail with an out-of-memory error.

-### Run all nodes and their webservers in one JVM from Intelli J
+### Run all nodes and their webservers in one JVM from IntelliJ

 * Mac: run the "Mac Only: Run Network" run configuration
 * Windows: run the "Windows: Run Network" JUnit test run configuration